AdaCore/spark2014/docs/lrm/source/packages.rst

-**Ramification:** It is a consequence of other rules that upon return from a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, every part of every output that is of type T can be assumed to satisfy T's invariant.
+**Ramification:** It is a consequence of other rules that upon return from a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, every part of every output that is of type T (or a descendant thereof) can be assumed to satisfy T's invariant.

 .. _tu-type_invariants-08: